piranna/piranna.github.io/pages/hire-me.md

 ##### 👎 Dislikes

-- legacy code and design decissions, and almost no time sloted to fix them
+- legacy code and design decisions, and almost no time slotted to fix them
-- architecture complex and very cohexionated, with lots of inter-dependencies between projects
+- complex and highly cohesive architecture, with lots of inter-dependencies between projects

 #### What would motivate you to change job?

-1. The most important, an interesting project that caught my attention and motivates me to do the change by itself, no matter any other things like salary, relocation or social beneficts.
-This can be the project topic, technologies being used, the profesional or academic career oportunities that it can offer me...
+1. The most important, an interesting project that caught my attention and motivates me to do the change by itself, no matter any other things like salary, relocation or social benefits.
+This can be the project topic, technologies being used, the professional or academic career opportunities that it can offer me...
 2. A salary according to my expectations.
-3. Quantity and quality of social beneficts provided in addition to the salary, specially restaurant card, public transport card, gym subscription, remote work, flexible schedule...
+3. Quantity and quality of social benefits provided in addition to the salary, specially restaurant card, public transport card, gym subscription, remote work, flexible schedule...

 #### What would motivate you to join a new project?

-- Higher salary maintaining or improving all my perks and social beneficts
+- Higher salary maintaining or improving all my perks and social benefits
 - Work on a research project, ideally somewhat related to own research areas
-- Position with responsability that could help me to improve my career both profesional and academically, with publishing of papers
+- Position with responsibility that could help me to improve my career both professionally and academically, with publishing of papers

 #### What you are looking for in your next job?

-A project I can feel my own and get involved on it, helping to define its shape.
+A project I can feel is my own and get involved in, helping to define its shape.
-Also a project that can make me proud of and help to learn new things and improve my career, ideally both profesionally and in academic areas.
+Also a project that can make me proud and help me learn new things and improve my career, ideally both professionally and in academic areas.

 #### If I made you an offer, what would make you to reject it?

-If we get up to this point, probably I would have already consider the pros & cons regarding changing my current job, so only I would reject a job offer if the tasks I would be involved are not motivational enought, or the final salary difference with my current job would not compensate the change (this is specially important in the case when relocation is required and it makes me a drop in my buying level and/or life quality), so it's better that we discuss these topics in the first interview to don't waste everybody time.
+If we get up to this point, probably I would have already considered the pros & cons regarding changing my current job, so I would reject a job offer only if the tasks I would be involved in are not motivating enough, or the final salary difference with my current job would not compensate the change (this is specially important in the case when relocation is required and it makes me a drop in my buying level and/or life quality), so it's better that we discuss these topics in the first interview so we don't waste everybody's time.

 </details>